-Dr. Randy Kluender serves as Chairman of the Georgia School of Orthodontics Board of Directors.
+Dr. Randy Kluender serves as Chairman of the Georgia School of Orthodontics Board of Trustees.
 Dr. Kluender attended the University of Nebraska, Lincoln where he received his Doctor of Dental Surgery degree and Masters of Science degree in Pediatric Dentistry.

 Dr. Kluender’s professional career has been that of a clinician, educator and administrator.
 Dr. Kluender previously was the Associate Dean for Admissions, Student Affairs and Advanced Dental Education along with being the Director for Continuing Dental Education and Information Technology at the University of Colorado School of Dental Medicine.
 His career in dentistry did not start in dental education but in a solo pediatric dental practice in 1979.
 He started his dental education career as a part-time clinical instructor in 1985 while maintaining his private practice.